rureirureirurei/llms-cp/README.md

   - Problems with different statements, but same tests
   - Different problems on different topics

+As expected, we can see from the embeddings that both statement and tests affect the embeddings.
+When considering problems based on the different topics - mild separation can be noticed.

 ## File structure

 `unused/` - LLama (too heavy to run on the laptop) and OSS Operating System that I was planning to use